 An Effective IT Operations Improvement Strategy You Can Implement in 2020

-The onset of the new year provides an opportunity to reflect on the past, identify gains and pains, and plan for the future.
+Analyzing past performance provides an opportunity to reflect, identify gains and pains, and plan for the future.
 For reflection, we can refer to recent posts in which we dissected various aspects of IT operations such as improving operational stability, monitoring efficiency and the advent and implications of AIOps.

-As we look toward the future, let’s explore some IT operations improvement strategies to consider in 2020.
+As we look toward the future, let’s explore some IT operations improvement strategies to consider.
 Let’s start by stepping back and looking at the big picture.
 We’ll dive into our strategic options (where we want to be) and consider the tactical aspects (how we get there).

 Effects of Digital Transformation on IT Operations Management

 The overwhelming IT operations management trend to consider is the digital transformation of modern business.
 Every aspect of how business is conducted today – day-to-day operations, the delivery of services and products – is increasingly based on the ability of the IT organization to meet and exceed business expectations.

 What are these business expectations?
 It all boils down to understanding wants and needs.
 And who exactly has these wants and needs?
 Anyone that depends on the services the business delivers.
 This may include end-users, customers or people that deliver business services (i.e., employees).